Starter

 From solo founders to engineering teams.

-Connect Papilio's MCP server to Kiro or Cursor.
-Query live data, trigger flows, debug failures — all in natural language without leaving your editor.
+Connect Papilio's MCP server to Cursor, Kiro, or Claude.
+Query live data, trigger flows, debug failures — all in natural language from your editor.

 Build your product on top of Papilio.
 Use the dashboard for configuration, the SDK for integration.
 Your users never know Papilio exists.